Ultimate Guide to Grad School Standardized Tests in the US

 Candidates receive separate scores for each section.
 Verbal and Quantitative Reasoning are scored on a scale of 130-170 in one-point increments, while Analytical Writing is scored on a scale of zero to six in half-point increments.

-While there is no set pass or fail scores for the GRE, if you are unhappy with your scores, you can retake the grad school exam every 21 days, up to five times a year.
+While there are no set pass or fail scores for the GRE, if you are unhappy with your scores, you can retake the grad school exam every 21 days, up to five times a year.

-The GRE General Test fee for most countries is $220 in all countries except for China, where the fee is $231.30, and India, where the fee is $228, each time you take it.
+The GRE General Test fee for most countries is $220 in all countries except for China, where the fee is $231.30, and India, where the fee is around $260 (₹22,550), each time you take it.

 The ETS, in response to the COVID-19 pandemic, has introduced the GRE General Test at home — identical in content, format, and on-screen experience to the standard GRE.
 It can be taken everywhere the computerized GRE is available.
 If you are taking the exam in China, you must visit the official GRE site for China for specific information, policies, and procedures related to the test and registration.